 - The presumption that an arbitrator did not act with impartiality if he or she failed to disclose when disclosure was required

-- The right of the Court to determine whether a valid agreement for arbitration exists when one party refuses to proceed with the arbitration
+- The right of the Court to determine whether a valid agreement exists when one party refuses to proceed with the arbitration

 - The right of the Court to determine whether a condition that triggers arbitration has been satisfied